cbcrg/tcoffee/docs/tcoffee_installation.rst

 Installing Consan for R-Coffee
 ------------------------------
-In order to insure a proper interface beween consan and R-Coffee, you must make sure that the file mix80.mod is in the directory ~/.t_coffee/mcoffee or in the mcoffee directory otherwise declared.
+In order to insure a proper interface bewteen Consan and R-Coffee, you must make sure that the file mix80.mod is in the directory ~/.t_coffee/mcoffee or in the mcoffee directory otherwise declared.